AI Mode

 When the AI agent runs bash commands, it operates in the same shell environment as you.
 Environment changes like cd, export, source, etc. made by the AI are immediately reflected in your terminal, and changes you make are visible to the AI on its next command.

-This works because the agent’s bash commands are relayed through your terminal’s co-process rather than running in a separate shell.
+This works because the agent’s bash commands are routed through your terminal’s co-process using a lease-based protocol rather than running in a separate shell.
+The agent acquires a shell lease, executes commands, and releases the lease when done.
 The result is seamless integration — if the AI runs cd src/ and then you type ls, you see the contents of src/.

 Safety Confirmations